rvl-lab-utoronto/panda_robot/README.md

 ```

 ## Installation on the GPU machine
-We assume ROS Melodic, libfranka 0.5, OpenAI gym, and the Kinect Azure drivers have already been installed.
+We assume ROS Melodic, libfranka 0.5, franka_ros, OpenAI gym, and the Kinect Azure drivers have already been installed.
+Note: please install franka_ros from source, not as a binary through apt-get.
+Checkout the melodic-devel branch.
 ```
+cd ~/catkin_ws/src
-Install ROS Melodic, libfranka 0.5, OpenAI Gym cd ~/catkin_ws/src git clone https://github.com/rvl-lab-utoronto/panda_robot.git cd ..
+git clone https://github.com/rvl-lab-utoronto/panda_robot.git
+cd ..